 You may pay your bill at the Bursar’s Office on any of the College’s four main campuses during normal business hours.
 On campus, you may pay by cash, check, money order or credit card.
-CCRI accepts MasterCard, VISA or Discover on campus.
+CCRI accepts MasterCard, VISA, Discover, and American Express on campus.

-If you do not wish to wait in line or need to pay outside of normal business hours, a drop box is located outside each campus location for payment by check or money order.
+If you do not wish to wait in line or need to pay outside of normal business hours, a drop box is located outside each Bursar's Office for payment by check or money order.

 NOTE: All past due semester balances must be paid by cash, money order, certified check, or credit card.
 No personal checks will be accepted.
 Student accounts with prior term outstanding balances due will be sanctioned from enrollment in subsequent semesters.